julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 Traditional protective threshold plants include southernwood, basil, yarrow, boxwood, hellebore, woodruff, hawthorn, nettles, angelica, thyme, rue, hyssop, vervain, wormwood, lavender, and rosemary.
 Each has unique protective, healing, or warding properties.

 ### How do I use these plants for magical protection?
 Plant near doors or windows, sprinkle salt around them, whisper your intentions, tie red threads or iron nails, or use dried bundles indoors.

-Rituals performed during moon phases, solstices, or full moons can enhance their magical effect.
+But in traditional practice, this was only one part of the work: threshold planting, clearing, and boundary-setting were used together.
+See how these methods were actually combined in this **[Herbal Home Protection System in Folk Practice](/home-protection-herbal-rituals-guide/)**.

 ### Can I grow threshold plants indoors?
 Yes.
 Herbs like basil, rosemary, lavender, and thyme adapt well to pots indoors.
 Place them near windows or entryways to maintain protective and magical qualities.